🇮🇪

 📋

-EU allergen legislation means milk and eggs are clearly emphasised on prepacked food labels in Irish supermarkets — a genuine advantage for shopping.
-It does not solve café menus, bakery counters, or restaurant kitchens: a kitchen can add butter to a dish without it appearing on any label.
-Use the labelling system for what it covers; ask directly for everything else.
+EU allergen law means milk and eggs are clearly emphasised on prepacked supermarket food labels in Ireland.
+This is a genuine advantage for supermarket shopping.
+It does not solve cafe menus, bakery counters, or restaurant kitchens: a kitchen can add butter to a dish without it appearing on any label or menu.
+Use the allergen system for what it covers.
+Ask directly for everything else.
+The system does not cover cooked-to-order restaurant food, café baked goods, or buffet preparation methods.

 03